shmosel/wp-responder-email-autoresponder-and-newsletter-plugin/readme.txt

 **WP Autoresponder v5.3.6**

+* Fixed newsletter broadcasts going out to the entire subscriber list of every newsletter when a broadcast is made.

+**WP Autoresponder v5.3.6**

 * Fixed issue with rich text editor not loading in autoresponder screen
 * Fixed wrong wording in german language for subscription status on subscribers management page.
 * Fixed wrong from name in broadcast emails.